 Whether you are looking for a coop that will house 2-3 hens or 20 -30 hens, there is something out there for you.

-The larger coops are usually available as online orders while the smaller ones are often set up as displays in the big stores.
+The larger coops are usually available as an online order.
+Big stores typically use the smaller coops as displays.

-If you have planned everything well, you should be able to select the coop you want prior to getting your chickens, but often it doesn’t work like that!
+If you have planned everything well, you should be able to select the coop you want before getting your chickens, but often it doesn’t work like that!

 Let us know how you get on in the comments section below…